NERV-DAO/documentation/NERV by-laws.md

 Penalties
 </p>

-By going against these by-laws to which members of the DAO agreed upon joining, the NERV members may be alerted or have their membership retracted for a temporary period or, for repeated misbehaviour or inexcusable situations such as; attempt to attack the informatic system or publishing inappropriate content into the on-line platform, the membership status may be revoked permanently.
-The decision to expel a DAO member is made by democratic consensus on the on-line platform:
+By going against these by-laws to which members of the DAO agreed upon joining, NERV members may be alerted or have their membership retracted for a temporary period or, for repeated misbehaviour or inexcusable situations such as; attempt to attack the informatic system or publishing inappropriate content into the on-line platform, the membership status may be revoked permanently.
+The decision to expel a DAO member is made by democratic consensus on the on-line platform where every member is granted equal vote:

-I.Not partaking in DAO's activities by voting directly or by delegating the right to vote for a period longer than 180 days.
+I. Not partaking in DAO's activities by voting directly or by delegating the right to vote for a period longer than 180 days.

-II.Not participating on off-line events (...) for a period longer than 2 years. (is this good?)
+II.
+By not respecting the deadlines and tasks that were entrusted by the DAO and accepted by the member, the membership may be revoked temporarily for a period of up to 1 year.

 III.
-By not respecting the deadlines or tasks that were entrusted by the DAO and accepted by the member, the membership may be revoked temporarily for a period of up to 1 year.

-IV.Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.
+Publishing pornography, inciting to any kind of physical violence or any form of hate speech against minorities be it of ethnographical origin, attacking normal sexual orientation (hetero-homo-bi) or making false accusations against other members may be reason enough to be banned for a period longer than 1 year.

-V.It's considered sufficient reason to ban a member from the DAO if unjustified false information is uploaded to the on-line platform.
+IV.
+It's considered sufficient reason to ban a member from the DAO if unjustified false information is uploaded to the on-line platform.

-VI.It’s the responsibility of the (..?.) to evaluate situations described above and to publish alerts on the on-line platform and, in particular to the users who may not respecting the by-laws, whenever (..?) consider appropriate to do so.
+V. It’s the responsibility of the ethical committees to develop mechanisms that contribute to the evaluation of the situations described above and to publish alerts on the on-line platform whenever it may be considered appropriate to do so.

 <p align="center">
 <b>( article 11 )</b><br>